cmbrandt/cxx-fundamentals/1_class_design_essentials.md

 ### Parameterized Constructors

-Constructing an instance using only a single integer value, the parameter is used to initialize `num`, while `den` is initialized to one using the in-class member initializer.
+Constructing an instance using only a single integer value, the parameter is used to initialize `num`, while `den` is initialized to one using the default values provided to the in-class member initializers.

 ```cpp
 explicit Rational::Rational(int n) : num{n} { }